-The Advisory Council will provide advice to the Alberta Health Services Official Administrator and management on service delivery and program design for a province-wide cancer system.
+The Advisory Council provides advice to the Alberta Health Services Official Administrator and management on service delivery and program design for the province-wide cancer system.

 The primary functions of the Advisory Council include:

 - To seek evidence and information from Albertans when advising on cancer planning, delivery and evaluation of cancer services; and

 - To provide advice regarding potential challenges, gaps, opportunities and strategic investment within cancer services provided by Alberta Health Services.

 The Advisory Council membership includes a range of 15 to 18 individuals and is comprised of industry experts and public members.

 Up to eight members are general public (including consumers and families with experience in the area of cancer).
 Public members must be at least 18 years of age and have a demonstrated interest in the health of the community and in cancer issues.
 Public members have either been a patient or have a relative or close friend who had a cancer-related experience.